alpinechicken/blocmarket/README.md

 The documentation is mainly in ipython notebooks in /doc.

-The three main classes are BlocServer, BlocClient, and BlocTime are in /bloc
+The three main classes are BlocServer, BlocClient, and BlocTime in /bloc

 bloc stands for '(b)loc is a (l)imit (o)rder (c)hain'.